crowleydi/ece516-hw4/README.md

 # ECE 516 Homework 4 - Video Activity Recognition

+The convolutional layers used were nearly identical to the example code initially provided except I added a BatchNormalization at the end so each convolutional unit was comprised of a Conv3D, MaxPooling, and BatchNormalization.
+All models used the default convolution kernel size of 2x2x2.

 ## Training and Model Parameters - Talking/No-Talking (tnt)

+The size of the provided tnt videos were 100x100 so it was much harder with the available hardware available (even on Xena) get good results as often time there were memory issues.
+I had trouble getting good results for most of the tnt models.

 ### Inverse Pyramid
 ```